EricXuCui/EricXuCui.github.io/README.md

     Your browser does not support the video tag.
     </video>
 </div>

-Developed a basic AI behavior Tree that can implemented the mainstream video games by using **C++** and **Unreal Engine 4**.
+*All art resouces such as animations and character models are legally purchased from EPIC store* This lecturre is about how to develop a basic AI behavior tree template that can implemente the mainstream video games by use **C++** and **Unreal Engine 4**.
 This project is inspired from **Sekiro: Shadows Die Twice**, and **Dark Souls Series**.
-It includes a lot of modren AI mechanisms, such as attacking, dodging, strafe walking and using multiple different utimate skills to against the player, etc.
+It also includes a lot of modren AI mechanisms, such as attacking, dodging, strafe walking and using multiple different utimate skills to against the player, etc.

 ### Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales